yiisoft/db/docs/guide/en/schema/typecasting.md

 In the example above, the `PointColumn` class is used to cast the `point` database type to the `Point` class.
 The `Point` class is used to represent the `point` type as an object with `x` and `y` properties.

+> [!WARNING]
+> If you use different custom type casting for different database connections, you need also use different schema
+> cache for such connections.

 ## Lazy type casting

 Lazy type casting is a way to defer the type casting of a value until it is accessed.
 This can be useful when you want